Rectangular Open Channel Design Calculation

 V = Average velocity of the water [L/T].

-y = Water depth measured normal (perpendicular) to the bottom of the culvert [L].
-If the culvert has a small slope (S), then entering the vertical depth introduces only minimal error.
+y = Water depth measured normal (perpendicular) to the bottom of the channel [L].
+If the channel has a small slope (S), then entering the vertical depth introduces only minimal error.

 Manning's n Coefficients